Skip to content

 description: GitLab Runner

-6. In the values.yaml replace public upstream images with IronBank hardened images.
+6. In the values.yaml replace public upstream images with IronBank hardened images using the upstream key.
 The image version should be compatible with the chart version.
 Here is a command to identify the images that need to be changed.

 helm template <releasename> ./chart -n <namespace> -f chart/values.yaml | grep image: